lsst-sitcom/sitcomtn-148/sections/serialRemnants.rst

-The localisation of these uncleared electrons in the first lines of the CCDs, spot the interface between the image area and the serial register , as the location of those pockets.
+The localisation of these uncleared electrons in the first lines of the CCDs, spots the interface between the image area and the serial register as the location for those pockets.
-For this reason we investigated changes in the field configuration of the serial register during the clear, to avoid the construction of pockets at this image-serial register interface.
+For this reason we investigated changes in the field configuration of the serial register during the clear, to avoid pockets at this image-serial register interface.